jafaryor/algorithms-and-data-structures/src/data-structures/flow/readme.md

 In the __maximum-flow problem__, we are given a flow network `G` with source `s` and sink `t`, and we wish to find a flow of maximum value.

+> The maximum-flow problem is related to optimization methods.

 #### Example

 ![flow-network](./images/flow-network.png)